 We are additionally interested in the unusual biochemistry of variant nucleosomes at chromosome centromeres.
-Unlike the need for nucleosome remodeling at gene control elements, nucleosome stability at centromeres is obligatory for kinetochore assembly and chromosome segregation during cell division.
-Yeast centromeres assemble nucleosomes harboring a histone H3 variant called Cse4/ CENP-A. Both Cse4 histone residues and centromere DNA sequences are important for recruiting Mif2/CENP-C, a key kinetochore protein, and thus both histones and DNA have a role in centromere specification.
-We are exploring the molecular basis of these interactions.
+Unlike nucleosome remodeling at gene promoters, nucleosome stability without turnover at centromeres is obligatory for kinetochore assembly during cell division.
+Yeast centromeres assemble nucleosomes harboring a histone H3 variant called Cse4/ CENP-A. Both Cse4 histone residues and AT-rich centromere DNA composition are important for recruiting CENP-C, a key kinetochore protein, and thus histones and DNA together have a role in centromere specification.

 Nguyen VQ, Ranjan A, Stengel F, Wei D, Aebersold R, Wu C, Leschziner AE.
 Molecular Architecture of the ATP-Dependent Chromatin-Remodeling Complex SWR1.
 Cell 154:1220-31 (2013).

 Ranjan A, Mizuguchi G, Fitzgerald PC, Wei D, Wang F, Huang Y, Luk E, Woodcock CL, Wu C. Nucleosome-free Region Dominates Histone Acetylation in Targeting SWR1 to Promoters for H2A.Z Replacement.
 Cell 154:1232-45 (2013).